What Is the Asylum Clock?

 | EAD Received | 180+ days + processing time | You may legally begin working in the US |

-File your I-765 as soon as the 150-day mark passes.
-Don't wait.
+If your official asylum clock shows that the 150-day mark has passed, file your I-765 promptly.
 The sooner USCIS receives your application, the sooner they can process it after the 180-day mark.

 Asylum Clock Stoppages Explained

 The asylum clock can be paused — or "stopped" — when delays occur that are caused by the applicant.
 Each day the clock is stopped is added to your required waiting period.
-USCIS tracks these stoppages in its CSOL system.
+USCIS tracks these stoppages in CSOL for USCIS asylum cases; EOIR cases use EOIR clock records.

 What Causes a Clock Stoppage?